BioInf2305/AncSEqAlign/Readme.md

 **Step 2**).
 RUNFASTQC

-parameter file: ./parameters/runFastqc.config
+parameter file: ./parameters/runFastqc.config\
 module file: ./modules/runFastqc.nf

 **Sub-step 2.1** runFastqc
-tool used : fastqc (v 0.11.9)
+tool used : fastqc (v 0.11.9)\
-purpose: quality-assessment of the trimmed fastq files (generated in the step 1)
+purpose: quality-assessment of the trimmed fastq files (generated in the step 1)\
-parameters: min_length (set to 0), contaminant file, adapter file and limit file not included (-c, -a and -l flags, respectively), the value of kmers (set to 7, default value), location of temporary folder for the fastqc (fastqcTmpDir) and the location of the output files of the fastqc (fastqcResultsOut) conda installation file: ./conda/fastqc.yaml
+parameters: min_length (set to 0), contaminant file, adapter file and limit file not included (-c, -a and -l flags, respectively), the value of kmers (set to 7, default value), location of temporary folder for the fastqc (fastqcTmpDir) and the location of the output files of the fastqc (fastqcResultsOut)\
+conda installation file: ./conda/fastqc.yaml

 **Step 3**).
 RUNALIGNMENT

-Parameter file: ./parameters/runAlignment.config
+Parameter file: ./parameters/runAlignment.config\
 module file: ./parameters/runAlignment.nf

 **Sub-step 3.1** runBwaAlnAlignment
-tool used: Bwa-aln (v 0.7.17)
+tool used: Bwa-aln (v 0.7.17)\
-purpose: the previous studies (https://doi.org/10.1093/bib/bbab076, https://doi.org/10.1002/ece3.8297) have shown that bwa-aln is still the best aligner to align the short fragements of ancient DNA sequences.
+purpose: the previous studies (https://doi.org/10.1093/bib/bbab076, https://doi.org/10.1002/ece3.8297) have shown that bwa-aln is still the best aligner to align the short fragements of ancient DNA sequences\
-parameters: whether or not to create the bwa index of the reference file (createBwaIndex= "Yes" or "No"), seedLengthValue (-l 1024). conda installation file: ./conda/bwa.yaml
+parameters: whether or not to create the bwa index of the reference file (createBwaIndex= "Yes" or "No"), seedLengthValue (-l 1024).\
+conda installation file: ./conda/bwa.yaml\
 Other remarks: after running bwa aln, bwa samse will be run to convert the output file of the aln to sam file.
-During this step, read group info, "RG, SM and PL:Illumina", tags wil be added.
+During this step, read group info, "RG, SM and PL:Illumina", tags wil be added.\

 **Sub-step 3.2** convertSamToBam
-tool used: samtools (v 1.14)
+tool used: samtools (v 1.14)\
-purpose: convert sam file to bam file (including its index) conda installation file: ./conda/samtools.yaml
+purpose: convert sam file to bam file (including its index)\
+conda installation file: ./conda/samtools.yaml\
 **If the sample has more than one fastq files, all the processes until the sub-step 3.2 (cutadapt, fastqc and bwa) will be run on each of the fastq file individually (in parallel).**

 **Sub-step 3.3** mergeSortedBam
-tool used: samtools (v 1.14)
+tool used: samtools (v 1.14)\
-purpose: merge the individual bam files of the same sample. conda installation file: ./conda/samtools.yaml
+purpose: merge the individual bam files of the same sample.\
+conda installation file: ./conda/samtools.yaml

 **Sub-step 3.4** removeDuplicates
-tool used: picard (v 2.27.2)
+tool used: picard (v 2.27.2)\
-purpose: to remove the duplicate reads from the aligned bam file. conda installation file: ./conda/picard.yaml
+purpose: to remove the duplicate reads from the aligned bam file.\ conda installation file: ./conda/picard.yaml\

 **Sub-step 3.5** filterBam
-tool used: samtools (v 1.14)
+tool used: samtools (v 1.14)\
-purpose: filter the bam file based on the mapping quality
+purpose: filter the bam file based on the mapping quality\
-parameters: minimum mapping quality (default = 25), filterBamOut (path to the folder where the filtered bam files will be copied). conda installation file: ./conda/samtools.yaml
+parameters: minimum mapping quality (default = 25), filterBamOut (path to the folder where the filtered bam files will be copied).\
+conda installation file: ./conda/samtools.yaml

 **Sub-step 3.6** trimBam
-tool used: bamutil (v 1.0.15)
+tool used: bamutil (v 1.0.15)\
-purpose: hard-clipped the first "n" base pairs from each side of the aligned reads (to control for the degradation of nucleotides in the ancient sample)
+purpose: hard-clipped the first "n" base pairs from each side of the aligned reads (to control for the degradation of nucleotides in the ancient sample)\
-parameters: number of trimmed bases (default = 3 bp), filterBamOut (path to the folder where the filtered bam files will be copied) conda installation file: ./conda/bamutil.yaml
+parameters: number of trimmed bases (default = 3 bp), filterBamOut (path to the folder where the filtered bam files will be copied)\
+conda installation file: ./conda/bamutil.yaml

 **Step 4**).
 RUNBAMTOPSEDIPGENO

-Parameter file:./parameters/runBamToPseDipGeno.config
+Parameter file:./parameters/runBamToPseDipGeno.config\
 module file: ./modules/runBamToPseDipGeno.nf

 **Sub-step 4.1** samtoolsBamIndex
-tool used: samtools(v 1.14)
+tool used: samtools(v 1.14)\
-purpose: index the trimmed bam file generated after the Sub-step 3.6 conda installation file: ./conda/samtools.yaml
+purpose: index the trimmed bam file generated after the Sub-step 3.6\
+conda installation file: ./conda/samtools.yaml

 **Sub-step 4.2** samtoolsFaidx
-tool used: samtools(v 1.14)
+tool used: samtools(v 1.14)\
-purpose: generate fasta index of the reference file conda installation file: ./conda/samtools.yaml
+purpose: generate fasta index of the reference file\
+conda installation file: ./conda/samtools.yaml

 **Sub-step 4.3** picardIndex
-tool used: picard(v 2.27.2)
+tool used: picard(v 2.27.2)\
-purpose: generate dict file required to run gatk pileup command conda installation file: ./conda/picard.yaml
+purpose: generate dict file required to run gatk pileup command\
+conda installation file: ./conda/picard.yaml

 **Sub-step 4.4** gatkPileup
-tool used: gatk4(v 4.2.6.0)
+tool used: gatk4(v 4.2.6.0)\
-purpose: generate pileup of the bam file conda installation file: ./conda/gatk4.yaml
+purpose: generate pileup of the bam file\
+conda installation file: ./conda/gatk4.yaml

 **Sub-step 4.5** pileup2plink
-tool used: pileup2plink(v 0.0.1)
+tool used: pileup2plink(v 0.0.1)\
-purpose: generate plink file from the pileup file generated in the previous step tool location: ./bin/pileup2plink
+purpose: generate plink file from the pileup file generated in the previous step\
+tool location: ./bin/pileup2plink\
 parameters: minimum base quality for the base to consider (default value is 25), pedResultsOut (the folder in which the final output files, ped and map, will be stored).

 ![plot](./pipelineVisualization/AncSEqAlign.png)